magbenji/summary/index.md

 - Final outbreak size:
 - Total deaths:

-**If social distancing measures are implemented** **Scenario 1.** Starting with 48 cases in Idaho
-- Time to peak:
-- At peak:
-      - estimate 1:
-- Final outbreak size:
-- Total deaths:

-**Scenario 2.** Starting with 240 cases in Idaho
-- Time to peak:
-- At peak:
-      - estimate 1:
-- Final outbreak size:
-- Total deaths:

-**Scenario 3.** Starting with 480 cases in Idaho
-- Time to peak:
-- At peak:
-      - estimate 1:
-- Final outbreak size:
-- Total deaths:

 Figure 4 shows the anticipated number of infected, hospitalized, and deaths for Idaho if no mitigation is done.
 This suggests that if no mitigation is done the the peak number of infections will be [date range].
 If there is no mitagation we anticpate that the ventilators wil be overwhelmed [date range], *resulting in an ever higher number of deaths - please let me know if your death rates take into account ventilators*.